Nelson's Signal Station and the Time Gun

 The time gun pointed over Washington Valley.
 George Britt recalled having helped signalman Henry Jacobsen as a 6 yr old by collecting the rags that were stuffed in the barrel.
 He was allowed to fire it as a reward.
 One Saturday some boys secretly put rocks in the barrel and many windows were broken as a result.

 The time gun firing is thought to have continued until April 1890.
-It was later moved to Albion Square before its placement in Queens Gardens, in 1919, where it still be seen.5
+It was later moved to Albion Square before its placement in Queens Gardens, in 1919.5 It has since been moved.
+Council file notes indicate that the cannon was removed “to be held in trust for the city.”6 Minutes indicate that it was disposed of in 1943,7 however it in 2020 it was located at Founders Park, where it will be displayed.

 Sources used in this story